Keizaal/Keizaal/README.md

 ### Clean Install

-To completely reinstall Skyrim, it is advised that you use the [Skyrim Shredder](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=113028&game_id=1704) tool to completely delete the game.
+To completely reinstall Skyrim, it is advised that you use the [Skyrim Shredder](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=113028&game_id=1704){:target="_blank" rel="noopener"} tool to completely delete the game.
 It will remove Skyrim and data related to it, but not the modlist.

 ### Reinstalling Skyrim